 PLEASE NOTE THE DATES FOR THE FESTIVAL ARE YET TO BE CONFIRMED, BUT WILL TAKE PLACE IN AUTUMN 2018

-There will be awards in the following categories:
+There will be awards for all of the categories listed below:

 - Annie Dodds Award for Best Documentary